 This research culture is supported by a thriving external speaker programme and large numbers of postgraduate students.
 Psychology research takes place in a friendly and supportive environment within the Department of Psychology.

 Staff in the Department of Psychology have wide-ranging research expertise.
-This expertise is structured into five research clusters, which are part of the Faculty's Applied Psychology and Behaviour Change Research Group:
+This expertise is structured into five research clusters.
+Most research work in Psychology comes within the Faculty's Applied Psychology and Behaviour Change Research Group:

 Coordinator: Dr Jeremy Oldfield